Search engines use Quality Scores to pair users with the best info online — and it can also save you money as an

 While several factors contribute to the success of a paid ad campaign, Quality Score is one of the most important.

 What is a Quality Score?

-- Expected clickthrough rate – How your ads historically perform
+- Expected clickthrough rate (CTR) – How your ads historically perform

 - Ad relevance – How closely your ads align with your keywords

 - Landing page experience – How relevant, useful, and user-friendly your content is

 This information benefits advertisers because it helps determine what to optimize.
 You can see what keywords are driving search results and which words need to be re-evaluated.